Mpanda, from mud to first oil

 After a successful application on Total Careers website, Mpanda overcame rigorous aptitude tests and recruitment interviews.

 A graduate in Chemical Engineering from the University of Johannesburg in South Africa, her academic training contributed to her abilities to fit in rather quickly and easily.
-In September 2010, Mpanda joined Total E&P Angola as a Drilling Fluid & Cement Engineer on Block 17.
-To perform her new functions and meet the challenges proposed, she followed further specialized trainings in Oil & Gas provided by Total.
+In September 2010, Mpanda joined Total in Angola as a Drilling Fluid & Cement Engineer on Block 17.
+To perform her new functions and meet the challenges proposed, she took further specialized training courses in Oil & Gas provided by Total.
 After her in-house training, she took on the challenge of doing the same job, only managing now a team of 5.

 Today, the young professional has 4 years of experience in exploration and oilfield development.